prisma/prisma/docs/tutorial.md

 1. Install the Prisma 2 CLI
 1. Use the `init` command to set up a new project
+1. Use the `dev` command for development
 1. Migrate your database schema using the `lift` subcommands
-1. Generate Photon.js, a type-safe database client for JavaScript and TypeScript
-1. Use the `dev` command for development
 1. Explore Photon's relation API

 We will start from scratch and use **TypeScript** with a **PostgreSQL** database in this tutorial.
 You can set up your PostgreSQL database [locally](https://www.robinwieruch.de/postgres-sql-macos-setup/) or using a hosting provider such as [Heroku](https://elements.heroku.com/addons/heroku-postgresql) or [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).
 The PostgreSQL database used in this tutorial is hosted on Heroku.